bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 </div>
 </div>

-1. Create an `.env` file in the root directory of your app.
+1. Create an `.env` file in the root directory of your project.

 2. Copy the contents of `.env-sample` to `.env`.